 We learn that we must not pre-Judge any man.
 We must be sensitive to their every neediness.
-A simple expression could be a cry for help. an affirmation could be a struggle to self-justify; a cry for acceptance, a groping for hope.
+A simple expression could be a cry for help — an affirmation could be a struggle to self-justify; a shout for acceptance, a groping for hope.

-A “sophisticated” person dares not ask for help, for grace, for our mercy; we must encourage them to not fear, to know they are safe.
-Unmerited-acceptance is our sensitivity to them, so that humble, uninhibited beseeching to be loved can be their free response.
+A “sophisticated” person dares not ask for help, grace, our mercy; we must plead with them to not fear, to know they are safe in asking.
+Unmerited-acceptance is our sensitivity to them, enabling their humble, uninhibited beseeching to be loved — a free response.

-Similarly, we cannot run roughshod over God’s initiations.
+Similarly, we cannot run roughshod over God’s initiations to us.
 Like with men, sensitivity is required.
-God cannot probe a mini-obstinate attitude.
+God cannot penetrate through a mini-obstinate attitude.
 A mere quirk of resistance sends The Spirit awry.
-Our tiny peevings dismiss His healing penetrations, our entitlements quench the Spirit — betimes.
+Our tiny peevings dismiss His healing, our entitlements quench the Spirit — betimes.
 God will not over-ride my emotion-driven free volition.

 But, we ask, do not our wounds cause instantaneous defense-mechanized reactions?